chapter 4: Engaging the Community

 Written materials.
 You may choose to do some level of engagement through surveys, online outreach, web-based content, or printed materials.
 While these can be helpful approaches, they are not generally sufficient on their own and instead should be thought of as a complement to other engagement.
 Materials may need to be provided in languages additional to English.
 These tools can help you reach audiences who you might not otherwise engage and help stakeholders learn more or explore issues in more detail.

 Digital engagement platforms.
 There are increasing varieties of digital platforms that are specifically designed for stakeholder engagement.
 They each function differently, so explore to find one that matches your engagement goals.
-CoUrbanize, Bangthetable, and Crowdbrite are examples, but there are a growing number of platforms that provide this kind of service.
+CoUrbanize, Granicus, and Crowdbrite are examples, but there are a growing number of platforms that provide this kind of service.
 Like written materials, these platforms are generally used as a supplement to more direct forms of engagement to reach a broader audience.
 Some also have tools that can be used during in-person engagements to collect feedback.
 For example, collaborative digital mapping is often used to identify community assets.

 Engagement via champions.
 As discussed above, you may find other organizations that are willing to engage stakeholders on your behalf and champion affordable housing needs and the value of your development.
 Although this would still require you to remain engaged in some way, this can save you time, create entry points with communities and populations you might not otherwise have, and help you leverage the trust that the champion has already built.
 Local or state government staff, community organizations, local leaders, and local employers are examples of groups that may potentially champion your work.